-The Association of Lawyers for Children (ALC) have made submissions on the use of covert recordings in Family Court proceedings.
-They observe:-
+The Association of Lawyers for Children (ALC) has made submissions on the use of clandestine recordings in family court proceedings.
+It says:

-- Covert recordings of children should rarely, if ever, be admitted as evidence (section 13(4), Children and Families Act 2014).
+Covert recordings of children should rarely, if ever, be admitted as evidence, according to section 13(4) of the Children and Families Act 2014.

 - The recording should be made available to other parties before any hearing to consider its admissibility.

-- Whether the recording was not made in furtherance of obtaining evidence relevant to an issue in the case.
+- Whether the recording was made in furtherance of obtaining evidence relevant to an issue in the case

 - Whether the party seeking to adduce the recording should give an undertaking restricting publication of the evidence.